smart-edge-open/specs/doc/applications-onboard/using-openness-cnca.md

 ## Packet Flow Description transaction description

-This sections describes the paramters that are used in the Packet flow description POST request.
+This sections describes the parameters that are used in the Packet flow description POST request.
 Groups mentioned as Mandatory needs to be provided, in the absence of the Mandatory parameters a 400 response would be returned.

 | Attribute name   | Mandatory | Description                                                                                                                            |
 | ---------------- | --------- | -------------------------------------------------------------------------------------------------------------------------------------- |